JakubTuta/CodeLens/README.md

 - Batch test execution requests
 - Structured result responses

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Follow the coding guidelines in `.github/copilot-instructions.md`
-4. Test your changes with both Docker Compose and Kubernetes
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-- **Documentation**: See `/docs` folder for detailed guides
-- **Issues**: Create GitHub issues for bugs or feature requests
-- **Architecture**: Review `/docs/architecture.md` for system design details

----

 **CodeLens** - Transforming code quality through AI-powered testing in secure, scalable containers.